 According to sensor readings if there is insufficient water in tank, Arduino opens water valve with help of relay.
 The water flows until the preset level is reached and shuts the valve.

 The solar collector is also equipped with an electric water heater.
-It probably can be used to heat water when there is no sun and more practical use of it is preventing water from freezing in winter time.
-So controller I included this feature in controller.
+It probably can be used to heat water when there is no sun, and more practical use of it is preventing water from freezing in winter time.
+So, controller, I included this feature in the controller.

-Arduino code is quite messy, but I left it as I since it works for now.
+Arduino code is quite messy, but I left it as I sense it works for now.
 I included a menu system where various parameters can be set:

-- Water level to be filled – less water heats faster, but also has less thermal mass;
+- Water level to be filled – fewer water heats faster, but also has less thermal mass;

 - The temperature difference between collector and boiler.
 Since some heat is lost in pipes, a more significant difference like 4ºC makes more sense.

 - Pump turn level when water is too hot on collector – if the temp is reached above 70ºC, a pump is turned on even if boiler water is the same or hotter.
 This prevents from unintentional boiling.